 1777: In Saarlouis, Marx Levy Mordechai, “the rabbi of Trier” and Eva Lwow gave birth to Herschel Mordechai who gained fame as Heinrich Marx the lawyer and convert to the Lutheran Church who was the father of Karl Marx, the Christian born author of the Communist Manifesto.

-1783: Today the Continental Congress of the United States officially ratifies the preliminary peace treaty with Great Britain that was signed in November 1782 "which brings the nascent nation one step closer to the conclusion of the Revolutionary War."
+1783: Today the Continental Congress of the United States officially ratifies the preliminary peace treaty with Great Britain that was signed in November 1782.
+The congressional move brings the nascent nation one step closer to the conclusion of the Revolutionary War.

 1788(8th of Nisan, 5548): Joseph Levy, the first Jew to be buried in Australia, passed away.
 Apparently his burial was not marked by any special Jewish ceremony.

 1802: William Wordsworth and his sister, Dorothy see a "long belt" of daffodils, inspiring the former to pen I Wandered Lonely as a Cloud.
 According to N.I.
 Matar, “Wordsworth” described the Wandering Jew without considering that Jews had been established in England for decades, and that Jews were ‘eagerly’ trying to change their ‘homeless’ image.”